Last updated: August 9, 2021

 The fishy odor from my vagina shattered my confidence.

 It is hard to describe exactly what that disgusting odor smelled like.
 The only thing that comes to my mind when I think about it is a dead fish, which makes me nauseous.
 I started showering twice per day and used all kinds of scented soaps and perfumes to mask that smell but to no avail.

-Moreover, it was becoming embarrassing every time I was with my boyfriend to smell like I never wash myself.
+Moreover, it became embarrassing every time I was with my boyfriend to smell like I never washed myself.
 One night while we were having sex, my boyfriend asked, ‘what is that smell?’
 This was enough to shatter my confidence.
 Our relationship was never the same after that.
 The thought that ‘he too can smell this fishy odor’ made me distance myself from not only him but everyone around me as well.

 I felt so shy and embarrassed but couldn’t ask anyone!

 I wanted to ask my friends about it, but being my shy, under-confident self, I’d rather not because what would I say?
 ‘Well, I started a new relationship, and ever since then, I’ve been smelling like a tuna can!?’
 They’d laugh at me.
 Some might even say, ‘oh, you just have to take care of your hygiene.’

 I had no other symptom apart from a fishy odor, and this is why I didn’t visit any doctor either.
 My anxiety was escalating.
 I also stopped having frequent sex with my boyfriend because I didn’t want to feel abashed and cause my break-up.

 I got some guidance online, but I still needed proper professional advice for BV treatment.